Q: Are you a full-time Albuquerque wedding photographer operating a professional business?

 A: That's hard to say.
-Some clients secure their date up to 24 months in advance, and because we only book one wedding per day, that means that date is no longer available to anyone who reaches out after the initial client books their wedding.
-Unlike other photographers, we won't book multiple weddings per day or hire a stand-in photographer to book the second (or third) wedding.
-We want every client to have us!
+Some clients secure their date up to 24 months in advance, and because we only book two total weddings per day (one single photographer wedding and one double photographer wedding), that means that date is no longer available to anyone who reaches out after the initial clients book their wedding.
+Unlike other photographers, we won't book multiple weddings per day or hire a stand-in photographer to photograph additional weddings once the three of us are booked.
+We want every client to have one of us!
 So to be safe, reach out as soon as you start your planning, especially if you are having a Saturday wedding between May and November (the busiest months for us).
 That being said, you never know when we might be available, even if your wedding is only a month or two away, so reach out and we'll let you know.

 Q: This all sounds really great!
 How do I book you for my wedding?

 A: 25% of your selected package price and a signed contract will seal the deal.
 Once you provide the 25% retainer, we’re all yours.
-Give us a call; we'd love to meet and learn more about your wedding plans.
+We can even work with you to develop a payment plan for your retainer if needed.
+Give us a call; we'd love to talk and learn more about your wedding plans.